Ginny’s Blog – Blakemere’s History – The early years

 The army erected a large bake house in the centre of the courtyard to supply all of the local camps in the area.
 British and American soldiers were at Blakemere before the great push towards D Day commenced.
 The Mid Cheshire District temporarily housed tens of thousands of GI’s, part of General Paton’s 3rd Army, and American Officers were certainly billeted to Blakemere Hall.

 Sadly, after the war Blakemere Hall was in a sorry state and was demolished in the 1950’s by Wrights Demolition of Kelsall.
 They stripped the mullion windows, oak wood panelling and grand sweeping staircase from the hall and shipped it to a wealthy buyer in America.
 The remaining parts of the building were either dismantled or knocked down into the cellar, however a few pieces of the mullion windows were salvaged and are now in my home set on the site of the old hall.
-Universal Windows Direct of Syracuse can give homeowners peace of mind when the time comes to premium window remodel.

 It is rare for a Hall of this size to only remain standing for just over 70 years and sadly we have never managed to find any photographs of Blakemere Hall, so if you come across any please get in touch we would love to see them!